fleschutz/talk2windows/README.md

 🔧 Installation
 ---------------
 1. Download and install *Serenade* from https://serenade.ai/ (Serenade is freely available for Linux, MacOS, and Windows, during installation no plugin and no programming language need to be selected).
-2. Download the *talk2windows* repository (click green button) und unzip it somewhere.
+2. Download *talk2windows* (click green button) und unzip it somewhere.
-3. Allow execution of PowerShell scripts (see the [FAQ page](docs/FAQ.md) for details).
+3. Open *Windows PowerShell (Administrator)* and execute: `Set-ExecutionPolicy RemoteSigned` to allow execution of PowerShell scripts.
-4. Execute: `./export.ps1` in the repository (this creates a custom JavaScript file for Serenade).
+4. Execute: `./export.ps1` in the *talk2windows* repository.

 Usage